artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 .. note::
-   Please notice, the execution of this command may take a long time for big AIP and Transfer Backlog storage locations, especially if the AIPs are stored compressed.
+   Please notice, the execution of this command may take a long time for big AIP and Transfer Backlog storage locations, especially if the AIPs are stored compressed, or using a third party service.
 If that is your case, you may want to try the :ref:`reindex from another cluster method <cluster-reindex>`, below.

 .. _cluster-reindex: